 European Space Agency (ESA) launches space technology transfer program in Portugal

-The PTTI will last 18 months, with ESA funding of around 200,000 euros.
-It includes a Call for funding for Proofs of Concept (business plans accompanied by technical feasibility studies for applying a space technology to a non-space sector) and Demonstrators (prototypes for testing technology applied to a non-space sector).
-The Call is aimed at Portuguese companies working on and developing technologies in the space area, satisfying some of the funding needs identified in this type of activity, but also at universities and their research laboratories.
+The PTTI will last 18 months and receive ESA funding of around €200,000.
+It provides Call a Call proposals to fund Proofs of Concept (business plans accompanied by technical feasibility studies for the application of space technology to a non-space sector) and Demonstrators (prototypes for testing technology applied to a non-space sector).
+The Call aimed at Portuguese companies that work and develop technologies in the space sector, meeting some of the funding needs identified in this type of activity, but also at universities and their research laboratories.

-Portugal has been a member of the ESA since November 2000.
-An impact study on Portugal's participation in the ESA indicates that around 60 companies and nearly 20 Portuguese universities have already developed projects with the European Space Agency, for a total of more than 90 million euros in contracts for Portugal.
-Portuguese investment in ESA programs is characterized by a multiplier factor of two: for every one million euros invested in these programs, a return of two million euros is generated for the Portuguese space sector.
-Frank Salzgeber believes that Portugal has the capacity to increase this multiplier factor to 5, placing the country between Norway and the USA.
+Portugal has been a Member State of ESA since November 2000.
+An impact study on Portugal's participation in ESA indicates that around 60 companies and nearly 20 Portuguese universities have already developed projects with the European Space Agency, with contracts for Portugal totaling over €90 million.
+Portuguese investment in ESA programs is characterized by a multiplier factor of two: for every million euros invested in these programs, a return of two million euros is generated for the Portuguese space sector.
+Frank Salzgeber believes that Portugal has the capacity to increase this multiplier factor to 5, placing the country between Norway and the US.

 The Pedro Nunes Institute (IPN) – Association for Innovation and Development in Science and Technology is a non-profit institution and business incubator that is a leader in technology transfer in the Portuguese innovation sector: it has six technological development laboratories and its business incubator was considered the best in the world in 2011, having supported the creation and development of more than 140 technology-based companies.